benbarnard-OMI/vocab_practice/README.md

   - Optionally using a framework like React.js or Vue.js for enhanced UI responsiveness.

 - **APIs and Libraries**
-  - Vision API: For text extraction from uploaded images (e.g., Google Cloud Vision API).
+  - In-Browser OCR: For text extraction from uploaded images (e.g., Tesseract.js).
   - Web Speech API: For in-browser text-to-speech functionality.
   - Accessibility Libraries: Ensuring the application is accessible to all users.